jbkoh/scrabble/README.md

 4. hcc.py: Hierarchical Cluster Chain (It's named StructuredCC in the file currently.)

 ## Metadata Descriptions (./metadata/)
 Metadata files are generated with manual preprocessing stage.
 Please stick to existing ones.
+Words are characters with unit meaning.
+A string is a word if the meaning of the token is not interpretable for the users when the token is separated more
 1. xxx\_char\_sentence\_dict.json: raw sentences in char list.
-2. xxx\_sentence\_dict.json: raw sentences in tokens.
+2. xxx\_sentence\_dict.json: raw sentences in tokens (~=words).
 4. xxx\_label\_dict.json: Tags label per token.
 This should be aligned with 2.
-3. xxx\_ground\_truth.json: Ground truth labels.
+3. xxx\_ground\_truth.json: Ground truth labels of tokens (~=words).
 4. xxx\_true\_tagsets.json: Ground truth TagSets.

 ## How to use?